dotnet/designs/accepted/2023/wasm-browser-threads.md

     - it can't block-wait, only spin-wait
 - "sidecar" thread - possible design
     - is a web worker with emscripten and mono VM started on it
+    - for Blazor rendering MAUI/BlazorWebView use the same concept
     - doing this allows all managed threads to allow blocking wait
 - "deputy" thread - possible design
     - is a web worker and pthread with C# `Main` entrypoint